vapor-community/jobs-postgresql-driver/README.md

 CREATE INDEX job_key_idx ON job(key);
 ```

-Initialize the Jobs service and set the default database for the `JobModel` model in your `confirgure.swift`:
+Initialize the Jobs service and set the default database for the `JobModel` model in your `configure.swift`:

 ```swift
 import Jobs